ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 6.7.12 =
+* Fix bug in generation of target field for web link

 = 6.7.11 =
 * Add support for lazy loading images